dheera/magicimport.py/README.md

 from magicimport import magicimport tornado = magicimport("tornado")
 ```
-and BAM, you have numpy, no qusetions asked.
+and BAM, you have tornado, no qusetions asked.

 You can even specify a version number that you would like, e.g.
 ```